bradleyhc/MS1-portfolio/README.md

 ## **Deployment**

-The live site is deployed on Gitpages as only frontend, static HTML & CSS files are required to be served to the user.
+The live site is deployed on GitHub Pages as only frontend, static HTML & CSS files are required to be served to the user.

 The deployment was initiated following the below process:

 1. Within GitPod, files were committed and pushed to Github to create the initial commit
 2. In the GitHub repository, the GitPage was setup - first by clicking 'settings' at the top of the repo
-    -   Scroll to GitHub pages, create new
+   - Scroll to GitHub Pages, create new
    - Select the master branch and root folder settings, and ensure that 'enforce HTTPS' is checked
-3. Save the GitPages and after a page refresh, the link is available
+3. Save the GitHub Pages and after a page refresh, the link is available
 4. The site takes 5 - 10 minutes to pull through
 5. After the site has been successfully deployed, each page is then tested against the development version to identify discrepancies such as styling errors or broken links

 The development environment exists within GitPod and all code is created, edited and pushed from the GitPod site.

-Common differences between the development site and production on GitPages are the folder path for images, which has been corrected upon testing on the live production deployment.
+Common differences between the development site and production on GitHub Pages are the folder path for images, which has been corrected upon testing on the live production deployment.

 <br>